Skip to content

 Upgrading the SDK

-2. Run steps from the Setup SDK section
+2. Run through the steps in the Setup SDK section.

-3. If you had any custom changes made to the SDK, leverage Git to re-apply them as needed.
-When making custom changes to the SDK, don't for get to flag it with a comment so searching for them is easier in this step.
+3. If you made any custom changes to the SDK, leverage Git to re-apply them as needed.
+When making custom changes to the SDK, it's beneficial to flag them with a comment to make searching for them easier in this step.

 4. Fix any compilation errors that happened due to breaking changes.
-Don't forget to look fix any blueprints as well after you get the editor to compile.
+Don't forget to fix any blueprints as well, after you get the editor to compile.

 5. Run dotnet tool restore from your project root.